RazorPhaser/angular-tutorial/src/chapters/chapter09-default-route.md

     const routes: Routes = [
         {
             path: '',
-            children: [],
             component: TodoComponent,
             canActivate: [IsLoggedInGuard]
         },
-        { path: 'login', children: [], component: LoginComponent },
+        { path: 'login', component: LoginComponent },
         { path: 'signup', component: SignupComponent },
         { path: '**', component: NotFoundComponent }
     ];
     ```

 1. If you now try to navigate to [http://localhost:4200/unknown](http://localhost:4200/unknown) you will be shown the NotFoundComponent

     ![Not Found View](images/view-route-unknown.png)

 The only thing left for you to do is to design what you want your not found page to actually say.